milosjoka/angular-generics/README.md

 Interface ICurrencyService extends interface IDataService.
 Implementation of IDataService is completed at **DataService** and this service  **CurrencyService** extends this service.
 On this way we are sure tha a currency service implements all methods from generic interface **IDataService** without adding extra code.

+## Generic BaseFormComponent and BaseIndexComponent
+Extending BaseFormComponent and BaseIndexComponent easily with little code, you can add new pages.
+CurrencyFormComponent and CurrencyIndexComponent are simple implementations just for demonstration and getting ideas.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.